Everything You Can Dream of is True

 Jumana Manna is an artist raised in Jerusalem, living in Berlin.
 Her work explores how power is articulated, focusing on the body, land and materiality in relation to colonial inheritances and histories of place.
 Through sculpture, and filmmaking, Jumana deals with the paradoxes of preservation practices, particularly within the fields of architecture, agriculture and law.
 Her practice considers the tension between the modernist traditions of categorisation and conservation and the unruliness of ruination, life and its regeneration.

 Hayley Millar Baker is a lens-based artist in Naarm/Melbourne.
 Her identity is deeply rooted in her Aboriginality, belonging to Gunditjmara, Djabwurrung, and Nira-Bulok Taungurung peoples through her maternal lineage, with Anglo-Indian and Portuguese-Brazilian ancestry on her paternal side.
-This blend of influences shapes Hayley’s sense of self, worldview and artistic vision, infusing her work with a rich sense of history, identity, and spirituality, offering perspectives that deeply inform and enhance the themes in her work.
+This blend of influences shapes Hayley’s sense of self, worldview and artistic vision, infusing her work with a rich sense of history, identity, and spirituality, offering a tapestry of perspectives that deeply inform and enhance the themes in her work.
+Hayley’s works have been extensively exhibited in major group and solo exhibitions and are held in national and international public institutional collections.

 Sancintya Mohini Simpson is a descendant of indentured labourers sent from India to work on colonial sugar plantations in South Africa.
 Her work navigates the complexities of migration, memory, and trauma—addressing gaps and silences within the colonial archive.
 Simpson’s work moves between painting, video, poetry, and performance to develop narratives and construct rituals that reflect on her maternal lineage.